junxit/us-congress-bills-117/bill.md

   - **(2)** *Establishment* Not later than one year after the date of enactment of this Act, the Director shall establish a National Secure Data Service demonstration project.
 The National Secure Data Service demonstration project shall be—
     - **(A)** aligned with the principles, best practices, and priority actions recommended by the Advisory Committee on Data for Evidence Building, to the extent feasible; and
     - **(B)** operated directly by or via a contract that is managed by the National Center for Science and Engineering Statistics.
-  - **(3)** *Data* In carrying out this subsection, the Director shall engage with Federal and State agencies to collect, acquire, analyze, report, and disseminate statistical data in the United States and other nations to support governmentwide evidence-building activities consistent with the Foundations for Evidence-Based Policymaking Act of 2018.
+  - **(3)** *Data* In carrying out this subsection, the Director shall engage with Federal and State agencies to collect, acquire, analyze, report, and disseminate statistical data in the United States and other nations to support government-wide evidence-building activities consistent with the Foundations for Evidence-Based Policymaking Act of 2018.
   - **(4)** *Privacy and confidentiality protections* If the Director issues a management contract under paragraph (2), the awardee shall be designated as an “agent” under chapter 35 of title 44, United States Code, subchapter III, section 3561 et seq., with all requirements and obligations for protecting confidential information delineated in the Confidential Information Protection and Statistical Efficiency Act of 2018 and the Privacy Act of 1974.
   - **(5)** *Technology* In carrying out this subsection, the Director shall consider application and use of systems and technologies that incorporate protection measures to reasonably ensure confidential data and statistical products are protected in accordance with obligations under chapter 35 of title 44, United States Code, subchapter III, section 3561 et seq., including systems and technologies that ensure raw data and other sensitive inputs are not accessible to recipients of statistical outputs from the National Secure Data Service demonstration project.
   - **(6)** *Transparency* The National Secure Data Service established under paragraph (2) shall maintain a public website with up-to-date information on supported projects.
   - **(7)** *Report* Not later than 2 years after the date of enactment of this Act, the National Secure Data Service demonstration project established under paragraph (2) shall submit a report to Congress that includes—
-    - **(A)** a description of policies for protecting data, consistent with applicable federal law;
+    - **(A)** a description of policies for protecting data, consistent with applicable Federal law;
     - **(B)** a comprehensive description of all completed or active data linkage activities and projects;
     - **(C)** an assessment of the effectiveness of the demonstration project for mitigating risks and removing barriers to a sustained implementation of the National Secure Data Service as recommended by the Commission on Evidence-Based Policymaking; and
     - **(D)** if deemed effective by the Director, a plan for scaling up the demonstration project to facilitate data access for evidence building while ensuring transparency and privacy.